 A frequent speaker, Cooper has presented at the Directors Guild of America, Hague Appeal for Peace, United Nations Congress on Public International Law, United Nations Permanent Forum for Indigenous Issues, Commonwealth Club of California, COMICON, Auditoria Democratica Andina, National Council for Juvenile and Family Court Judges, Rotary Club, World Bank, a joint session of the Paraguayan Congress, and the World Affairs Council.
 Professor Cooper has been profiled in The Wall Street Journal, The American Bar Association Journal, and in The Washington Post and featured in the Daily Mail, New York Times, South China Morning Post, Time Magazine, and USA Today.

 Professor Cooper’s work has recently focused on the legal regulation of emerging technologies including blockchain, artificial intelligence, and the metaverse.
 He has been an advisor to blockchain companies in Asia and North America.
 Professor Cooper has written extensively on financial technology, publishing in/on CGN Noticias, The Coronado News, The Messenger, The Taipei Times, The International Business Times, The Business Times of Singapore, The Hill, Yahoo!
 Finance, Los Angeles Lawyer, Cointelegraph, Coindesk and law.com among other platforms.
-Professor Cooper is a member of Protocol’s Braintrust, a member of the Advisory Council of Impact NFT Alliance, and a member of the Editorial Board of Revista DESC, the journal of Faculdades de Campinas, Brazil.
+Professor Cooper is a member of the Advisory Council of Impact NFT Alliance, and a member of the Editorial Board of Revista DESC, the journal of Faculdades de Campinas, Brazil.
 Professor Cooper is a member of the Editorial Board of The Journal of Digital Assets, a publication of the Korea Fintech Society.

 - LLM, University of Cambridge [international law]